paullang/ionicNgMessagesExample/README.md

 7. Modify www/templates/login.html to include ng-messages and name attributes for the HTML <form> and <input> tags.

+8. Add ng-disabled="loginForm.$invalid" to the Log in button

 ## References
 * I followed the blog post at [http://www.yearofmoo.com/2014/05/how-to-use-ngmessages-in-angularjs.html](http://www.yearofmoo.com/2014/05/how-to-use-ngmessages-in-angularjs.html).